anirudh233/customer-churn-prediction-using-ann/README.md

 Customer churn prediction using simple ann .
 Did preprocessing and min max scaling .
 Then passed into a simple ann dense neural network .
-Should optimize it further .
+To further improve the recall and precision balanced the dataset using techniques like undersampling , oversampling and smote then compared the results.